thephilip/dat-hapi-skelli/README.md

 ## dat-hapi-skelli
 Skeleton Hapi project with some perks.
+Note: you will want to add `conf.json` to your `.gitignore` to ensure privacy.

 - Gulp integration
 - Linting (eslint)